 Yes, certainly.
 When Valentine’s Day approaches, love is in the air.

-Therefore, in the spirit of the season, keep reading to learn some German Valentine’s Day phrases to say before, during and after a date.
-If things go well, you may even have a chance to drop the bigger questions down the road.
+In the spirit of the season, keep reading to learn some German Valentine’s Day phrases to say before, during and after a date.

 Why German Valentine’s Phrases Can Help You Out